-As an experienced divorce attorney in Schaumburg, I know that divorce is a difficult phase, as it entails many complex emotions.
+As an experienced divorce lawyer in Schaumburg, I know that divorce is a difficult phase, as it entails many complex emotions.
 Anxiety and stress are perfectly normal.
-My team of experienced attorneys and I are here for you.
+My team of experienced family law attorneys and I are here for you.
 We want to help you create the future your family deserves — and to make the process as straightforward and manageable as possible.

 At the Law Office of Fedor Kozlov, P.C., we understand how hard it is for a person and their family to cope with such an intimidating situation.
 Our divorce lawyers are here to help.